Family Supports HCBS Waiver (FSW)

 The Family Supports HCBS waiver provides limited, non-residential supports to individuals with developmental disabilities who live with their families or in other settings with informal supports.

-You must meet HCBS waiver eligibility and Medicaid eligibility guidelines in order to be eligible for a Medicaid HCBS waiver.
-To be eligible you must be:
+Individuals must meet HCBS waiver eligibility and Medicaid eligibility guidelines in order to be eligible for a Medicaid HCBS waiver.
+To be eligible individuals must:

-- Diagnosed as having an intellectual disability prior to the age of 22
+- Be diagnosed as having an intellectual disability prior to the age of 22

 - Reside in or transitioning into an HCBS-compliant setting (non-institutionalized)

 - Have income no greater than 300% of maximum Supplemental Security Income (SSI) amount (parental income for children under 18 years of age is disregarded)

 To be eligible for intellectual disability services, an individual must meet the required "ICF/IID level of care."
 Level of care is the minimum need an individual must have to be considered eligible for HCBS waiver services.
 Level of care is evaluated both when you apply and then at least once a year after that.
 For the purposes of ICF/IID level of care, a person must have a disability that:

 - Results in impairment of functioning similar to that of a person who is intellectually disabled, including autism spectrum disorder, epilepsy, cerebral palsy, or a similar condition (other than mental illness)

 - Originates before the person is twenty-two (22) years of age

 - Has continued or is expected to continue indefinitely

 - Substantially limits a person's ability to function normally in society in three of the six major life areas: self-care, receptive and expressive language, learning, mobility, self-direction, and capacity for independent living